acumartini/distributed_systems/proj2/readme.txt

 Roughly 26 seconds on each partition.

 How long does it take for your program (on average) to complete each round of processing on ix-trusty?
-~1.5 seconds on each partition and ~3 seconds total for a round including communication overhead
+2 Partitions: ~2 seconds on each partition and ~4.5 seconds total for a round including communication overhead 4 Partitions: ~1.5 seconds on each partition and ~3 seconds total for a round including communication overhead